Ensuring That You Get The Social Security Benefits To Which You Are Entitled

 When an injury or illness leaves you unable to work, it can be difficult to know how the bills will get paid or how you can support your family.
 Fortunately, there are benefits available to individuals who have disabilities that keep them from returning to work.

-At Donovan O'Connor & Dodig, LLP, our attorneys help disabled clients secure Social Security benefits in Massachusetts, Vermont, New York and states throughout the Northeastern United States.
-We can help you file an initial application or help you appeal a denied claim.
-Contact our offices in North Adams, Springfield and Pittsfield, Massachusetts, or Bennington, Vermont, to discuss your claim.
-Call 413-358-4652 or 802-681-4687.
+At Donovan O'Connor & Dodig, LLP, our attorneys help disabled clients secure Social Security benefits in Massachusetts, Vermont, and New York.
+We can help you file an initial application or appeal a denied claim.

 Types Of Benefits

-There are two types of benefits provided by the Social Security Administration (SSA): Social Security Disability Insurance (SSDI or SSD) and Supplemental Security Income (SSI).
+The Social Security Administration (SSA) provides two types of benefits: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 SSDI benefits are available to individuals who:

-- Have worked at least five of the last 10 years
+- Have worked at least five of the past 10 years

 - Have a qualifying disability